Jongsix/rars-j/README.md

 ➌ Update the `EXTERN_ADDR` and `DOCKER_HOST_ADDRESS` at file `.env` to reflect your enviroment.

-# Running the stack
+## Running the stack

-To run the stack, execute the following command:
+Run the stack with the following command:

 ```bash
 docker-compose -f docker-compose.yml -f jitsi.yml up